Azure/BatchSparkScoringPredictiveMaintenance/README.md

 ## Connect the CLI to your Databricks instance

 We need to connect the CLI to your databricks instance.
 This can be done using a Databricks generated [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).

-This operation will connect the CLI to this Databricks instance for all commands that follow.

-Start from a command line, using the following command:

-`databricks configure --token`
+This linking only needs to be done once.

-This will prompt you for your Azure Databricks hostname, which is the url portion of the web address from your browser.
+ 1. Copy the url portion of the web address of your Azure Databricks instance from your browser.
+You will not use the POST arguments for the hostname (everything including and following the '?' character).
 In `eastus` region, it will be `https://eastus.azuredatabricks.net/`.

-You will not use the POST arguments for the hostname (everything including and following the '?' character).
-You will also need to create and copy an [Authentication token](https://docs.databricks.com/api/latest/authentication.html#token-management).
-Instructions are provided at the link.
+ 2. Create and copy a an authentication token.
+Instructions are provided at the link above.

+ 3. From your working machine command line, `databricks configure --token`.
+This will prompt you for your Azure Databricks hostname and the authentication token.

 ## Import Notebooks

-Next, use the CLI to copy the scenario notebooks to your Databricks instance with the following command.

-`databricks workspace import_dir [OPTIONS] SOURCE_PATH TARGET_PATH`
+Use the CLI to copy the scenario notebooks to your Databricks instance.
+From your working machine command line, change into the local copy of the repository.
+Then `databricks workspace import_dir [OPTIONS] SOURCE_PATH TARGET_PATH`

-Change into the local copy of the repository.
-Your `SOURCE_PATH` will be the `./notebooks` directory.
-The target path will include your user name, which you can get from the Azure Databricks UI, it should be related to your Azure AD email of the form `<uname@example.com>`.
-The `[TARGET_PATH]` will then be of the form `/Users/<uname@example.com>/notebooks`.
+  * The `SOURCE_PATH` will be the `./notebooks` directory.
+  * The `TARGET_PATH` will include your user name, which you can get from the Azure Databricks UI, it should be related to your Azure AD email of the form `<uname@example.com>`.
+The whole `[TARGET_PATH]` should be of the form `/Users/<uname@example.com>/notebooks`.

 The command should look like the following: